- Scientific name: Isurus oxyrinchus

 - IUCN status: EN (Endangered)

 - Distribution: Widespread distribution throughout the sub-tropical and temperate seas of the world.
 In British waters they are found off the south and west coasts.

 - Feeds on: Any fish which will fit into their mouths and will also take small seals.

 - Description: Strong, powerful and streamlined body with large gill slits.
-Snout is pointed, eyes are relatively large and large mouth is full of rows of sharp teeth.
+The snout is pointed, eyes are relatively large and the large mouth is full of rows of sharp teeth.
 Pectoral fins are large, no second caudal keel is present.
 Colour usually a dark grey on the back and flanks, fading to white on the underbelly.

 The shortfin mako shark is a large shark, which is also thought to be the fastest swimming species of shark in the world.
 Many people are surprised to hear that such a large predator is present in British waters, but – although rare – this species is certainly found from time to time in the seas around the UK and Ireland, and with rising sea temperatures this species could become more common.